"From wine what sudden friendship springs!"

-Founder Bruce Hawthorne and his wife have familial ties to Northern Michigan dating back to the 1800's.
-Spurred by their passion for gardening and agriculture, the couple acted on their desire to enter the wine industry, purchasing an 80 acre farm on Old Mission Peninsula that was partially planted to grapevines, cherries, and plums.
+Founders Bruce and Cathleen Hawthorne have familial ties to Northern Michigan dating back to the 1800s.
+Spurred by their passion for gardening and agriculture, the couple acted on their desire to enter the wine industry, purchasing an 80-acre farm on Old Mission Peninsula that was partially planted with grapevines, cherries, and plums.
 Dedicated to continuing the preservation of agriculture, the Hawthornes have planted additional vinifera species grapevines to total 26 acres with future plantings in the works.

 The Hawthorne Vineyards site is arguably the most secluded Old Mission Peninsula tasting room site.
 The tasting room location on a high bluff overlooking West Grand Traverse is among the closest to Traverse City of the Old Mission wineries yet most serene.
 Surrounded on two sides by land preserved from development under Peninsula Township's Purchase of Development Rights program and protected by woods from other development on the other two sides, visitors will be seeing nature– no view of traffic, no close neighbors -- just vineyard, woods and water.